 “Oh, that’s okay, I had one, he was a bit rubbish, really.”
 Really, I must stop saying the first thing that pops into my head.

 But the bank teller clearly feels that my being a single parent is – at best – embarrassing and socially awkward.
 But it’s often just that people feel sorry for single parents.
 But why?
+Why do people feel sorry for single parents?
 Personally, my life is easier in some ways for being a single parent, and harder in others.
 It’s not a better or worse situation than anyone else’s – just different.
 You don’t need to feel sorry for single parents.

 As a single parent family we have cheaper holidays.
 I don’t have to share the TV remote on the evening.
 I get a whole king-size bed to myself.
 I set the rules, and we live a very happy, harmonious life together.
 My daughter has a great relationship with her Dad, and I don’t have to deal with him on a daily basis!